 This technique first became popular as a DIY cannabis extract.
 In the last couple of years, rosin became attractive to extract manufacturers on a commercial scale because it requires very basic technology and doesn’t require a solvent at all.

 2. Wax & shatter

-In the last decade, cannabis concentrates such as wax and shatter became the most popular form of cannabis extraction in the USA.
+In the last decade, cannabis wax and shatter became the most popular form of cannabis extraction in the USA.
 The extraction technique is almost identical between wax and shatter, but agitation after the extraction gives way to two different textures: one is waxy, the other is glassy and crumbly.

-To make the cannabis concentrates wax or shatter, manufacturers often use butane extraction.
+To make wax or shatter, manufacturers often use butane extraction.
 Cannabis flowers are contained in a tube-shaped vessel.
 Butane is then pumped through the vessel at high pressure, and acting as a solvent, pulls out cannabinoids and terpenes from the plant material.
 Heat is then used to evaporate any residual solvent.
 When the final product is agitated, it creates a more waxy-like extract.
 When it is left to cool without agitation, the final product is more like shatter.

 There are dangers associated with this kind of extraction technique, as residual butane in a product that will eventually be smoked poses a threat to the user.
 Inhalation of butane is dangerous, and not every manufacturer takes adequate steps to remove all residual solvent.
 On top of this, DIY butane hash extraction is dangerous, as it is prone to explosion.

 3. Cannabis and hash oil

 Cannabis oil concentrates, especially in the form of CBD oil, is becoming one of the most popular ways to consume cannabinoids.
 Butane hash oil (BHO) was one of the first forms of cannabis oil, and remained the most popular way to extract oil until recently, when CO2 was discovered as a better solvent.